 … Many gun owners claim they want lax gun laws so they can protect themselves from those who have such free access to guns …

-Or … do you in reality have several of your 7 or more guns in your home hidden in sneaky and unlikely places around the house, like by the front door behind the coat rack or in the drawer of your night stand where no one would ever think to look when they sneak into your house at night.
-Or the one hidden in the corner of your closet, behind something so it is not obvious.
+Or … do you in reality have several of your 7 or more guns in your home hidden in ultra safe and sneaky places around the house, like by the front door behind the coat rack or in the drawer of your night stand where no one would ever think to look when they sneak into your house at night.
+Or the one hidden in the corner of your closet, behind something so it is not obvious or found by your children.
 Or clipped to your steering column or under your seat or in the glove box or ….

-Maybe they aren’t all locked away safely like you claim.
+Maybe they aren’t all as safe as you claim.

-I can remember the number of times I have seen Facebook posts of people I know firing a machine gun in the woods, and I am certain most if not all do not have the tax stamp to permit a machine gun.
+I referenced the number of times I have seen Facebook posts of people I know firing a machine gun in the woods, and I am certain most if not all do not have the tax stamp to permit a machine gun.
 Makes me wonder who the lawless people are.
-Makes me wonder alot about your honorable claims…
+Makes me wonder alot about your honorable claims… Who is lawless and who should we be scared of.
+Many of us wonder who is the preacher and who is the choir.
+We know who is singing …

 Lets be clear on one thing, other than target shooting guns, guns have one purpose.
 Guns are designed and intend to kill.
 They are designed to as efficiently as possible, end life.
 They are very efficient at it.
 The machine gun is the deadliest invention in history.
 Guns are only invented to end life.
 Responsible gun owners will also say, you do not draw a gun unless you intend to use it.
 A gun’s only use is to kill.
 Unless you plan on and intend to end another life do not un-holster your gun.
 I agree.